erinkelsey/profiles-rest-api/README.md

     $ python manage.py createsuperuser

-NOTE: you will need to add an email, name and password
+_NOTE: you will need to add an email, name and password_

 ## Run

-NOTE: You will need the Vagrant server running
+_NOTE: You will need the Vagrant server running and virtual environment activated_

 Run Django server: